hlfjlh/learngit/readme.txt

-GIt is a version control system git is a free sofeware
+GIt is a distirbuted version control system git is a free sofeware
-: